 Metabolism is the term used to describe the many chemical reactions that are involved in the utilisation of nutrients in the body.
-If these reactions are investigated more closely, it will be found that they may be placed into one of two categories known as anabolism and catabolism (anabolism – building more complex compounds from the simple ones resulting from digestion; catabolism – breaking down of these complex compounds to produce energy for normal body functions).
+If these reactions are investigated more closely, it will be found that they may be placed into one of two categories known as anabolism (building more complex compounds from the simple ones resulting from digestion) and metabolism (breaking down of these complex compounds to produce energy for normal body functions).

-These reactions are quite complex and the important aspects only are included in this topic.
-Discussion will be confined to the three major dietary inclusions – carbohydrates, fat and protein.
+These reactions are quite complex and the important aspects only are covered here.
+Discussion will be confined to the three major dietary inclusions of carbohydrates, fat and protein.
 The minerals, vitamins and other nutrients are not discussed.

 The only carbohydrate found in the blood is glucose.
 A certain concentration of glucose is necessary in the blood stream for normal activity.
 Any excess glucose is stored.
-If it is deficient, body reserves are then used to make up the supply to demand.
+If the body is glucose deficient, body reserves are then used to make up the supply to demand.
 This means that when carbohydrates are digested they are broken down to glucose.
-Glucose is stored as glycogen in the liver and large quantities are found in the muscles.
+Glucose is stored as glycogen in the liver and large quantities are also found in the muscles.
 Excess glucose can also be converted to fat for storage.
-When energy is required, the glucose is oxidised to provide it and carbon dioxide and water are produced as by-products.
-A small amount of carbohydrate is found in cell protoplasm as well.
+Glucose is oxidised to produce energy, and carbon dioxide and water are produced as by-products.
+A small amount of carbohydrate is also found in cell protoplasm.

 Fat is oxidised to provide energy, with carbon dioxide and water being the by-products.
 Fat is only used for this purpose when most of the stored glycogen has been used.
 Thus fat is a reserve of concentrated energy for use when other sources fail while glycogen is being called upon all of the time.
 Fat molecules form part of the cell membranes that are found on the outside of the protoplasm and cytoplasm (of the cells).
 It helps to impart elasticity to the membrane as well as contributing to its semi-permeable nature.

 Amino acids consist mainly of carbon, hydrogen, oxygen and nitrogen.
 There are small quantities of other elements such as sulphur in some.
 When the amino acids are converted to glucose or fat, the nitrogen is removed first in the liver and converted into urea.
 This is then transported in solution to the kidneys for elimination from the body as urine.
-After eating there is an increase in the amount of urea in the blood indicating the excess amino acids have been converted in the liver.
-The kidneys and muscles can remove the nitrogen also but the product is ammonia and not urea.
+After eating, there is an increase in the amount of urea in the blood which indicates that the excess amino acids have been converted in the liver.
+The kidneys and muscles can also remove the nitrogen but the product is ammonia and not urea.

-The remaining compound containing mainly carbon, oxygen and hydrogen can be oxidised to provide energy, carbon dioxide and water.
+The remaining compound contains mainly carbon, oxygen and hydrogen and can be oxidised to provide energy, carbon dioxide and water.
 It can be converted to glucose or fat as well and either oxidised or stored as previously described.
-Proteins form a very important part of cell protoplasm and the amino acids from the blood may be combined in a number of ways to form different cellular protein and plasma protein.
-Protein (or amino acids) is found in many areas of the body other than muscles and is the basis of many body compounds including the enzymes involved in digestion and the antibodies used in fighting infection.
+Proteins form a very important part of cell protoplasm and the amino acids from the blood may be combined in a number of ways to form different cellular and plasma proteins.
+Protein is found in many areas of the body other than muscles and is the basis of many body compounds including the enzymes involved in digestion and the antibodies used in fighting infection.

 Some of the proteins of the tissue cells and the plasma proteins are constantly breaking down and liberating amino acids into the blood stream.
 These amino acids together with those from the food are used to build other protein to replace that broken down, or they may be oxidised to form glucose or fat.
 In this way there is regular turnover of body protein that remains constant in amount in the normal adult.
 During growth there is an increase in body protein due to the increase in the number of cells in the growing body.

 The actual level of glucose in the circulating blood is the result of a delicate balance between all of these hormones.
 If this balance is upset, there is a change in the blood sugar level.
-Perhaps the most common upset is due to damage to the Islets of Langerhan leading to a reduction in the amount of insulin and glucogen produced.
-There is a rise in the level of blood sugar and the glycogen stores become depleted.
-Sugar may appear in the urine.
+Perhaps the most common upset is due to damage to the Islets of Langerhans leading to a reduction in the amount of insulin and glucagon produced.
+Subsequently, there is a rise in the level of blood sugar and the glycogen stores become depleted and sugar may appear in the urine.

-There are a number of factors that affect the metabolic rate – the rate of energy production in the body.
+There are a number of factors that affect the metabolic rate which is the rate of energy production in the body.
 It depends upon sex, age and the level of activity: